onnx/onnx-mlir/docs/mnist_example/README.md

   // Create a tensor using omTensorCreateWithOwnership (returns a pointer to OMTensor).
   // When the parameter, owning is set to "true", the OMTensor will release the data
-  // pointer upon destruction.
+  // pointer (img_data) upon destruction.
 If owning is set to false, the data pointer will not be
   // freed upon destruction.
   OMTensor *tensor = omTensorCreateWithOwnership(img_data, shape, rank, ONNX_TYPE_FLOAT, /*owning=*/true);